-The generator requires power from the grid to work (if there’s a power outage, the wind turbines are out, too, unless they have on-site backup power).
-As the wind rises toward the “cut-in” speed at which the turbine begins to operate, the generator works as a motor to start the blades spinning.
+The generator requires power from the grid to work (if there’s a power outage, the wind turbines are out, too).
+As the wind rises toward the “cut-in” speed at which the turbine begins to operate, the generator works as a motor (using power from the grid) to start the blades spinning.
 As the wind speed continues to rise, the torque from the blades allows electricity to be produced (pushed out by the generator) rather than consumed (pushed in by the grid).

 The cut-in wind speed is typically 7-9 mph.
 The amount of electricity generated increases as the wind rises in a cubic relation to the wind speed (i.e., increasing eight times with every doubling of wind speed): from none at the cut-in speed to full capacity at the “rated” wind speed, which is typically 25-35 mph.

-When the wind reaches a speed of, typically, 55 mph, the blades are “feathered” and may also be braked to prevent damage, and the turbine shuts down.
+When the wind reaches a speed of, typically, 55 mph, the blades are “feathered” (pitched so that they do not move in the wind) and may also be braked to prevent damage, and the turbine shuts down.
 This is the “cut-out” wind speed.
-The blades are not repitched to catch the wind until the wind drops to a speed of, typically, 45 mph, which is called the “cut-back-in” speed.
+The blades are not repitched to move in the wind until the wind drops to a speed of, typically, 45 mph, which is called the “cut-back-in” speed.